 The accounts have been prepared on the going concern basis, which provides that the entity will continue in operational existence for the foreseeable future.
-Further explanation of the adoption of the going concern basis is contained in the Financial Performance section (pages 22 to 26).
+Further explanation of the adoption of the going concern basis is contained in the Financial Performance section (pages xx to xx).